YaelDillies/LeanBlueprint/README.md

 This is a [plasTeX](https://github.com/plastex/plastex/) plugin allowing to write blueprints for Lean 4 projects.

-Needs graphviz and its deve libraries.
+Needs graphviz and its dev libraries.
 `sudo apt install graphviz libgraphviz-dev`

 ## Migration from Lean 3